Azure/azure-event-hubs/csharp/samples/SampleSender/getting-started-sending.md

     ```cs
     private static async Task SendMessagesToEventHub(int numMessagesToSend)
     {
-        // Creates an EventHubsConnectionSettings object from a the connection string, and sets the EntityPath.
+        // Creates an EventHubsConnectionStringBuilder object from a the connection string, and sets the EntityPath.
         // Typically the connection string should have the Entity Path in it, but for the sake of this simple scenario
         // we are using the connection string from the namespace.
-        var connectionSettings = new EventHubsConnectionSettings(EhConnectionString)
+        var connectionStringBuilder = new EventHubsConnectionStringBuilder(EhConnectionString)
         {
             EntityPath = EhEntityPath
         };

-        var eventHubClient = EventHubClient.Create(connectionSettings);
+        var eventHubClient = EventHubClient.Create(connectionStringBuilder);

         for (var i = 0; i < numMessagesToSend; i++)
         {